 “And if I was just to summarize it for you in five simple points, HANA, S/4HANA, the line of business cloud, the business network and Leonardo and IN five fingers you can tell the entire SAP story and what’s so compelling about the SAP story is in all areas we have the greatest breadth, depth and reach into industries and global markets of any competitor in this space.” – Bill McDermott

 And the master of oversimplification explains SAP in a uniquely false way that one would use on preschoolers, and misdirection drops the mike.

 “This is our product that we resell, has nothing to do with databases.
 Clearly S/4HANA and HANA, therefore, is the absolute standard.
 That’s the main contributing factor what support profitability has actually continued to climb up and continues to be a positive contribution.” – Luka Mucic

 Luka knows nothing about SAP’s products and proves it with every new statement she makes.

 It is reminiscent of the newspapers I used to read when I was in Pakistan.
-The information is interesting, but only from the perspective of analyzing what the powers that be would like people to believe.
+The information is interesting, but only from analyzing what the powers that be would like people to believe.
 It has no inherent validity.

 When SAP anticipates that it will be speaking to people who can’t directly validate their statements, the lying is in a different dimension.